openSUSE/news-o-o/_posts/2010-05-15-opensuse-weekly-news-issue-123-is-out.markdown

      Welcome to issue # 123 of [openSUSE Weekly News](http://en.opensuse.org/OpenSUSE_Weekly_News).
 Now the nineteenth Week goes to the End, and we are pleased to announce our new issue.
      This Week was very busy.
 In the next Week we have the Release  of the Milestone 7.
 This will be the last Milestone.
 After that we have  just the Release Canidates.
 I'm very happy of that.
-     The other Place iÂ´m working is the new Wiki.
+     The other Place i´m working is the new Wiki.
 The Reviewing  Process goes on.
 If anyone speak the english Language, you are welcome  to help out in the Reviewing Process.
 If you are interested, just send a  Mail to [opensuse-wiki@opensuse.org](mailto:opensuse-wiki@opensuse.org).
 But this is a closed list, you have to [subscribe](mailto:opensuse-wiki+subscribe@opensuse.org) first.
      So we're hoping, that you like the new Weekly News.
 We wish you many joy by reading it...
 </td>
 </tr>